codeforamerica/codeforamerica.org-archive/governments/principles/government-technology/index.md

 ### 2. Deliver a significant improvement in pricing and value over “Big IT”

 Big IT is what government is used to.
 Expensive — in the hundreds-of-millions-of-dollars range — slow to deliver and often unfit for purpose.
 When software and hardware is cheaper everywhere, government technology cannot be the exception.
-New Govtech products should deliver an immense  100x improvement in pricing and value over legacy “Big IT.”.
+New Govtech products should deliver an immense  100x improvement in pricing and value over legacy “Big IT.”

 As well as price, massive  improvements in value can be delivered by vendors and governments using different business models, and discovering new giteconomies of scale.